What to Do in Queenstown at Night

 Let’s get straight to the obvious!
 Queenstown is dubbed as the “Party Capital” of the South Island and for good reason.
 Every street has a bar or club suiting all party types, whether it’s a casual drink with your travel buddies or somewhere to dance until the early hours.
-We’ve listed all the hot spots in our Guide to Queenstown Nightlife, as well as top bars in the 5 Best Bars in Queenstown.
+We’ve listed all the hotspots in our Guide to Queenstown Nightlife, as well as top bars in the 5 Best Bars in Queenstown.

-It can be pretty tiring doing all the adrenaline and adventure activities in Queenstown!
-A great place to escape for the night is the Onsen Hot Pools, which is open until 11pm.
+It can be pretty tiring after a day of doing all the adrenaline and adventure activities in Queenstown.
+A great place to escape for the night is the Onsen Hot Pools, which are open until 11pm.
 Ease your body in your own private pool looking out to some stunning alpine scenery on the Shotover Canyon.
 Find out more about Onsen Hot Pools and book your hot tub session on Klook, Viator or Tripadvisor.
 Plus, see more experiences like this in the 10 Best Luxury Activities in Queenstown and the 19 Most Romantic Things to Do in Queenstown for Couples.

 During the winter months, take the leap from The Ledge Bungy on Bob’s Peak.
-You’ll get a unique perspective of the Queenstown lights while free-falling 47m.
-For more bungy jump options in New Zealand, see 7 Epic Places to Bungy Jump in New Zealand.
+You’ll get a unique perspective of the Queenstown lights while free-falling 47m (154ft).
+For more bungy jump options in New Zealand, see the 7 Epic Places to Bungy Jump in New Zealand.

 Location: Top of the Skyline Gondola at Bob’s Peak.

-Another winter-only night activity in Queenstown, Coronet Peak hosts night ski sessions on Wednesday, Friday and Saturday nights.
+Another winter-only night activity in Queenstown, Coronet Peak hosts night ski sessions on Wednesday and Friday nights.
 Follow the trails lit up by floodlights and enjoy the apres-ski atmosphere in the Coronet Peak cafe.
 Learn more about the ski season in The Ultimate Guide to the Queenstown Ski Season.

 Ok, so we’re not winning the idea of the century with this one, but why not go out for dinner?!
 Queenstown has heaps of restaurants with both Kiwi and international flavours to try.
-Try an over-sized burger at Fergburger or Devil Burger, or how about a deep-fried Kiwifruit at Erik’s Fish & Chips.
+Try an oversized burger at Fergburger or Devil Burger, or how about a deep-fried Kiwifruit at Erik’s Fish & Chips?
 Take your takeaway to Perky’s Floating Bar on the Queenstown Wharf, which is a B-Y-O food bar.
-For more ideas (while saving the cents) see our recommendations in The Food Guide to Queenstown: Places to Eat & Food Tours.
+For more ideas, see our recommendations in The Food Guide to Queenstown: Places to Eat & Food Tours.

 Location: Skyline Gondola or outside Queenstown.

-Get a different sort of adrenaline rush in Queenstown at the Fear Factory.
+Get a different sort of adrenaline rush in Queenstown at Fear Factory.
 This late-night haunted house activity challenges you to make it through the hallways of horror all the way to the end.
 Many have chickened out.
 Will you?
 This venue is open until 11pm.
 Learn more about Fear Factory, read reviews and book tickets on Viator and Tripadvisor.